wp-plugins/kraken-image-optimizer/readme.txt

 * All images uploaded throught the media uploader are optimized on-the-fly.
 All generated thumbnails are optimized too.
-* All images already present in the media library can be optimized individually.
+* All images already present in the media library can be optimized individually, or using the Bulk Action menu "Krak 'em all" feature.
 * This plugin does not require any root or command-line access.
 No compilation and installation of any binaries is necessary.
 * All optimization is carried out by sending images to Kraken.io's infrastructure, and pulling the optimized files to your Wordpress installation.
 * To use this plugin, you must obtain a full API key and secret from [https://kraken.io/plans](https://kraken.io/plans "Kraken Image Optimizer").
 The Developer API key/secret will **not** work with this plugin.

 Once you have obtained your credentials, from your Wordpress admin, go to the Settings->Media page.
 The Kraken Wordpress plugin adds a Kraken.io Settings section to the bottom of the page, from where you can enter your API credentials, and select your optimization preferences.
 Once you have done this, click **Save**.
 If everything is in order, it will simply say "settings saved" and give you a reassuring green tick in the **Kraken.io settings** section.
 You can now start optimizing images from within Media Library.
 Any image you upload from now on, through any of the media upload screens will be optimized on-the-fly by Kraken.

+Features on the way:
+* Optimize images directly to Amazon S3.
+* Optimize entire media library in one click.
+* Optimize your currently active theme.
+* Kraken NextGen Gallery extension.

 Please send bug reports, problems, feature requests and so on to support (at) Kraken dot io, or directly to the author of this plugin.